godatadriven/whirl/envs/api-python-s3-k8s/README.md

 Furthermore the `AIRFLOW__KUBERNETES__POD_TEMPLATE_FILE` is used to configure the deployment of the worker pods.
 The same remote logging config and postgres connection config is used as the Airflow container uses.
-Specifically for the running dag also a shared persistent volume is added to the pods to share temporary files with the downstream tasks.
+Specifically for the running dag a shared persistent volume is added to the pods to share temporary files with the downstream tasks.

 ## K3s Kubernetes cluster configuration

-To be able to connect to the docker images running S3, Mockserver and the postgres database a small patch to the kubedns configmap is needed.
-We add the hostnames and ip's as extra NodeHosts when airlfow starts.
-See `whirl.setup.d/03_patch_k3s_dns.sh`
+To be able to connect to the docker images running S3, Mockserver and the postgres database we need to change the NDS configuration of the k8s cluster a bit. we do this based on the example found in: https://github.com/corneliusludmann/k3s-docker-compose-dns where a custom entrypoint script adds IP tables rules to access Docker's internal DNS 127.0.0.11 from the k8s cluster.

 ## Kubectl from the Airflow docker container